daguar/daguar.github.io/_posts/2017-01-29-adding-automated-google-pagespeed-insights-check-to-ci-with-circleci-heroku.md

+---
+layout: post
-## Adding an automated Google PageSpeed Insights check to continuous integration with CircleCI, Heroku, and GitHub
+title: Adding an automated Google PageSpeed Insights check to continuous integration with CircleCI and Heroku
+---

 Building [GetCalFresh](https://www.getcalfresh.org/about), we think a lot about web performance (how fast pages load on different devices).
 Because our user base is low-income Californians, many of whom are using low-end Android devices.